 - How Can You Tell If Glass Is Microwave-Safe?

-- How Can You Test If Glass Is Safe In The Microwave?
+- How To Check If Glass Is Safe In The Microwave

 - Why Does Glass Break In The Microwave?